-The purpose of the residential landscape standards are to serve as the minimum guidelines to create an aesthetically pleasing landscape and support functional and appropriate drainage of the development and to enhance the architecture of the home.
+The purpose of the residential landscape standards is to serve as the minimum guidelines to create an aesthetically pleasing landscape and support functional and appropriate drainage of the development and to enhance the architecture of the home.

-- A. Public Viewing Area (front of home and side of homes with dual street views): Planting beds along the foundation to have adequately sized plantings.
+A. Public Viewing Area (front of home and side of homes with dual street views): Planting beds along the foundation to have adequately sized plantings.
 One appropriately sized for sustainable growth understory tree, foundational coverage of evergreen shrubs that mature to 3' or larger (varieties to vary to provide textural differences), 1-5 deciduous plants, all areas of the ground to have coverage such as mulch, pine needles, or grass which can be seeded, preferable to be sod.
-In the event that a streetscape tree exists within the lot lines of a parcel the understory tree will not be required. - B. Private Area (generally in the back of the home): all areas of the ground to have coverage such as mulch, pine needles, or grass which can be seeded, preferable to be sod. - C. Service Area: HVAC units to be screened with one evergreen plant that matures over 3' in height or a solid wooden fence of 4' in height on 2 sides of the HVAC unit(s) or other outdoor utility appliances. - D. Drainage: Excess drainage originating from a developed lot within the district which causes sediment washing, erosion, or drainage to an adjacent property or roadway shall be addressed and remediated.
+In the event that a streetscape tree exists within the lot lines of a parcel the understory tree will not be required.

+- B. Private Area (generally in the back of the home): all areas of the ground to have coverage such as mulch, pine needles, or grass which can be seeded, preferable to be sod. - C. Service Area: HVAC units to be screened with one evergreen plant that matures over 3' in height or a solid wooden fence of 4' in height on 2 sides of the HVAC unit(s) or other outdoor utility appliances. - D. Drainage: Excess drainage originating from a developed lot within the district which causes sediment washing, erosion, or drainage to an adjacent property or roadway shall be addressed and remediated.

-ARTICLE VI SIGN REGULATIONS
+ARTICLE VI.
+SIGN REGULATIONS

 The regulations herein shall apply and govern all zoning districts.
-Regulations apply to any sign intended for view from a public right-of-way.
-No sign shall be erected or maintained unless it is in compliance with the regulations of this Article, except that a nonconforming sign, which shall comply with the provisions set forth in Article VII, may be maintained if in existence prior to the adoption of this ordinance.
+No sign shall be erected or maintained unless it complies with the regulations of this article.
+Refer to Section 610 concerning existing nonconforming signs.
+No sign shall be erected or maintained unless it is in compliance with the regulations of this Article, except that a nonconforming sign, which shall comply with the provisions set forth in Article VII, may be maintained if in existence prior to the adoption of this ordinance

 Section 600.
-General Provisions.
+General provisions.